OPProductivity/anythingllm-pdf-parser-embedder-assistant/README.md

 ### Segmentation choices

 - **All in one file:** one text record for the entire PDF.
+(However 1 input file will get split up into smaller files embedding files by AnythingLLM itself.
+A single PDF file often exceeds the max context size of embedder models.
+For example, Qwen-3-Embedding-8B allows a maximum size of 32,000 tokens, and openai text-embedding-3-large has a maximum size of 8,000 tokens, after which both start splitting the text).
 - **Whole-page chunks:** one record for each extracted page.
-- **Page – preserve automatically:** page-addressable records, with page-local splitting only where necessary to fit the effective upload boundary.
+- **Page – preserve automatically:** split your pdf file into smaller chunks the size of pages.
+If a page is too big for the embedder, the page will be split locally to fit the effective upload boundary, but will still be recognizable as that page.
-- **Shorter page-local passages:** smaller page-addressable passages for more granular retrieval.
+- **Shorter page-local passages:** split large pdf files up into smaller page-addressable passages that are accepted by embedders but aware of which page they belong to.

 The app reports what it observed.
 It does not claim that an AnythingLLM document drawer view alone proves retrieval readiness; storage, vectors, and runtime